0js/0/README.md

 </script>
 ```

+## Versioning *latest: 0.0.1*

+All libraries are updated once per week.

+If during that week a library made a breaking change (announced via semver major version), 0 will enter a new major version as well.

+Each major version of 0 will be kept updated with minor and patch releases of libraries.

 ## Adding Libraries

 To add a library to 0, fork this repository then add the library config to `_libs/[library-name]/[library-version].json` and submit a pull request.